REIsearch – A necessary bridge between citizens, researchers, and policy makers

 How technology and media linked to a broad European network can support evidence-based policy making in the 21st century.

-A bridge that connects citizens, researchers and policy makers on topics linked to the scientific research and to societal challenges that Europe will face in the years to come.
+REIsearch is a bridge that connects citizens, researchers and policy makers on topics linked to the scientific research and to societal challenges that Europe will face in the years to come.

 In order to engage the experience and concerns of the citizens in the debate.